zhaobenny/bz-cogs/ai_user/README.md

 # How to use 🛠️

 The bot will only reply in whitelisted channels.
 Do not use mention, just the channel name to whitelist.
-Please add a channel to whitelist using:
+Please add a channel to a server's whitelist using:

 ```
 [p]ai_user add <CHANNEL_NAME>
 ```

-Change the percentage of eligible messages to reply to (default 50):
+Change the percentage of eligible messages to reply to (defaults to 50% per server):

 ```
 [p]ai_user percent <PERCENT>